Prakhar896/Access/docs/index.md

 The Access Analytics service also crunches data about the system's usage and generates savable usage reports for the administrator.

 The entire system unanimously acts as a complete backend and frontend system.
 On the website itself, when the user logs in, the user is able to manage their account, upload/download/delete files from their Access Folder and more.
 The UI was designed with the help of [Bootstrap](https://getbootstrap.com).
 Login alerts, folder registration and identity creation emails are also sent to the user.
-At the moment, the system has been configured and hard-coded to allow only 3 file uploads per Access Identity.
+By default, file uploads are limited to 3.
+You can change this by setting `FileUploadLimit` to whatever number you want in the `.env` file.

 # What This Means to Me